Vyral/terrence-boykin/_posts/2021-05-06-get-the-best-roi-by-avoiding-these-repairs.md

 These are general tips and our advice may change a bit depending on the type of market you're in.
 In this strong seller's market, you might not have to do as many repairs.
 If it were a strong buyer's market, you might spend a little more money on repairs because you'd want your home to stand out above the crowd.

 If you have questions about which upgrades you should make, give us a call.
 I'd love to talk to you about it.
-I hope this information was helpful and I hope you enjoy the rest of your day.
+I hope this information was helpful, and enjoy the rest of your day.